oshriagronov/Brick-Breaker-Game/README.md

 # Brick Breaker Game - Written in java
 ![Java](https://img.shields.io/badge/java-%23ED8B00.svg?style=for-the-badge&logo=java&logoColor=white)<br>
-The Project is a traditional brick breaker game where you need to break all the bricks with the ball and the paddle surface!🧱.
+The Project is a traditional brick breaker game where the player needs to break all the bricks with the ball and the paddle surface!🧱.

 ## Table of contents
 * [General info](#general-info)